kannankvs/md2/SAI_1.5 Release notes.md

         _In_ uint32_t attr_count,
         _Inout_ sai_attribute_t *attr_list);
    ```
-PRs related to this feature are [PR937](https://github.com/opencomputeproject/SAI/pull/937/commits/a682f3d550a5854ba9c71e5e51bd5cb708418482)
+PRs related to this feature is [PR937](https://github.com/opencomputeproject/SAI/pull/937/commits/a682f3d550a5854ba9c71e5e51bd5cb708418482)

 ## 2.3 sFlow

 sFlow (defined in https://sflow.org/sflow_version_5.txt) is a standard-based sampling technology the meets the key requirements of network traffic monitoring on switches and routers. sFlow uses two types of sampling:

-- Statistical packet-based sampling of switched or routed packet flows to provide visibility into network usage and active routes
+- A statistical packet-based sampling of switched or routed packet flows to provide visibility into network usage and active routes
-- Time-based sampling of interface counters.
+- A time-based sampling of interface counters.

 The sFlow monitoring system consists of: